asadhanif3188/DevOps-Project-Deploy-Containerized-Nodejs-MongoExpress-MongoDb-App/README.md

 **Note:** These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the admin authentication database and given the role of root, which is a "superuser" role.

 ### Run the command
-Now run the following command to create the secret under our namespace.
+Now run the following command to create the deployment under our namespace.

 `kubectl apply -f mongodb-deployment.yaml -n nodejs-namespace`